m50d/m50d.github.com/_posts/2017-11-18-here-we-go-again.md

 ![](/emotion.jpg)

-The one bright patch in an otherwise weak episode is Flay's sequence.
+The one bright patch in an otherwise weak episode is - who else but Best Girl? - Flay's sequence.